freme-project/freme-ner/README.md

 Usage
 -----

+You can submit text for processing by executing the following command.

     curl -v -d "The Charles Bridge is a famous historic bridge that crosses the Vltava river in Prague, Czech Republic." "http://localhost:8080/api/documents?language=en&dataset=dbpedia"

 License